I can design almost anything from your ideas, or can forge from your own designs or photographs:

-In this picture you can see bullrushes in a garden pond.
+In the first picture you can see bullrushes in a garden pond.

 In the background you might be able to see a sculpture I made to reflect these bullrushes.

-if you can’t make it out then this is what it looks like close up.
+If you can’t make it out then the second picture shows what it looks like close up.

 Grape vine support